Indian Institute of Management Calcutta: Corporate placement and campus drive

-IIM Calcutta provides vide network of corporate placement opportunities for its students and recently collaborated internationally for exploring students dynamics for international experience.
+IIM Calcutta provides wide network of corporate placement opportunities for its students and recently collaborated internationally for exploring students dynamics for international experience.
 The collaboration happened in December 2021 includes with TreeAndHumanKnot RisingIndia ThinkTank.

 Teaching Blocks

 IIM Calcutta's main Academic Block is situated next to the main administrative building and has four large lecture halls and several additional classrooms.
 Another academic building named New Teaching Block was opened in 2000 to supplement the main block.
 A new Academic Block has also been constructed and was declared open by the then Prime Minister of India, Manmohan Singh in August 2011.